WSARE Professional Development Program details and guidelines

 Intent: The CSU Extension WSARE PDP is intended to increase knowledge of sustainable agriculture relevant to Colorado and drive practice change for CSU Extension Agents, CSU Faculty, farmers and ranchers through group educational and professional development events.
 Practice change may be new educational strategies with stakeholders or farming or ranching practice change.
 Examples include but are not limited to conferences, workshops, field days, webinars, and other virtual events.

 Eligibility and Amounts: Applicants must be CSU Extension personnel or CSU faculty.
 Collaborations with NRCS, NGOs, farmers, ranchers and related sustainable ag stakeholders are encouraged.
 Applicants providing professional development for less than 15 Extension personnel, CSU faculty, NRCS, Agency, Farmer/Rancher, Non-Profit, and/or Other (e.g. consultants, industry) may apply for mini grants up to $2000.
 Applicants providing professional development for 15 or more confirmed Extension personnel, CSU faculty, NRCS, Agency, Farmer/Rancher, Non-Profit, and/or Other (e.g. consultants, industry)participants may apply for up to $5000.
+Please review the allowable and unallowable expenses prior to submitting your application.

 Evaluation Required: All educational events and programs must be evaluated for changes in awareness, knowledge or attitudes and changes in decision-making, intentions or action among the target audience.
 An evaluation instrument for the event must be submitted with your application.
 The evaluation instrument should include information on the: type of educational activity conducted by mini grant (workshop, field day, tour, webinar, consultation, etc.), type of individuals who received training [ Extension, NRCS, Agency, Farmer/Rancher, Non-Profit, Other (e.g. consultants, industry)].
 Participants should report any changes in KASA (knowledge, attitudes, skills, awareness) as a result of participating in the educational event and if they intend to use new knowledge and skills in existing or new programming or into new educational products and tools and share project materials and/or SARE and other sustainable ag resources with farmers and others.